tiendc/gofn/README.md

 #### LastIndexOf

-Returns the last index of an element in a slice if found, -1 otherwise.
+Finds the last index of an element in a slice, returns -1 if not found.

 ```go
 LastIndexOf([]int{1, 2, 3}, 4)    // -1